MonicaMedappa/TKC/README.md

 I created this group because you’re all such an interesting bunch, and I thought it’d be awesome to have a space to chat.
 Here is a brief introduction of the members:

 ### 🌟 Member Spotlights
 🚇🚅🌎**Tej**: Philatelist and railfan; loves the band Tool and has a wide range of interests and great knowledge along with an immense gift for languages.
+Extremely fun to have a conversation with!

 🔭🌱🎸**Arun**: Extensive knowledge of retro music, Star Wars, Stephen King, LOTR, astronomy, and gastronomy; possesses an incredible range of interests and a love for pretty plants.
 Arun’s astrophotography captures a world beyond words.You have to see his posts to witness the magic.
 He also has a very interesting cat that is as dark and mysterious as the galaxies he explores.

 📙🧶🧸**Geetha**: Arun's big sister and an avid reader who gives great suggestions; engages in the cutest crocheting/knitting hobby called Amigurumi.
 Her Amigurumi will brighten up anybody.
 They are super cute!

 🎮🎞️🧐**Arjun**: Avid reader with a passion for photography; gaming and game analysis expert with a knack for asking thought-provoking questions (including one that surprisingly popped up in my defense!).
+He combines an analytical perspective with a gifted lens, capturing the beauty of people through beautiful photography.

 🛸🚣🏽‍♂️🌌**Sandeep**: Enthusiast for book adventures, rafting, and travel; extremely eloquent (can't wait to read a sci-fi novella/series/short story written by him) and a source of great sci-fi/absurdist book recommendations.He’s incredibly fit and radiates an inspiring, high-energy spirit!